-Editor’s Note: The 2020 RV/MH Hall of Fame’s Annual Induction Dinner is scheduled for Monday, Aug.
+Editor’s Note: The 2020 RV/MH Hall of Fame’s Annual Induction Dinner has been rescheduled for Thursday, Dec.
 3, at the Hall of Fame’s Northern Indiana Events Center in Elkhart, Ind.
-RV PRO will be celebrating this year’s class in the coming weeks leading up to the dinner and ceremony, and today we feature Garth W. Cane, an RV service technician; a professor, Cobourg, Ontario, Canada; and a technical editor for RV Lifestyle Magazine.
+RV PRO is celebrating this year’s class and today we feature Garth W. Cane, an RV service technician; a professor, Cobourg, Ontario, Canada; and a technical editor for RV Lifestyle Magazine.

 Garth W. Cane, RV Service Technician; Professor, Cobourg, Ontario, Canada